9track/FlashFloppy-wiki/Hardware-Mods.md

 - **PA3:** Second Drive Select
 - **PA15:** Motor-On Signal
 - **PA4-5:** USB Power Switch
+- **PB12-15,PC9** SD Card Connector (optional)

 ### Board Identifier

 Pins PC12-15 are used to identify an enhanced Gotek.
-On a standard Gotek board these pins are disconnected and floating.
-On an enhanced Gotek they should all be connected to VSS (GND).
+On a standard Gotek board these pins are disconnected and floating; FlashFloppy internally pulls them high to identify an unenhanced board.

+On an enhanced Gotek PC12-15 are selectively connected to VSS (GND).
+The four inputs PC[15:12] form a four-bit board identifier:
+- **0000**: Enhanced Gotek, no SD card connector
+- **0001**: Enhanced Gotek, with SD card connector
+- **1111**: Standard Gotek (no enhancements)

 ### Second Drive Select